saurav193/capstone_BIBA/doc/internal_report.md

 [`/src/02_preprocessing.py`](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/src/02_preprocessing.py)
 fits an imputer and one-hot encoder on the training set and saves them as .joblib files for later use.
-It also transforms the training and test sets and saves them as .csv files in the [`/data`](https://github.com/Z2hMedia/capstone_machine_learning/tree/master/data) directory.
-Smaller versions of the training and test sets are also saved as .csv files to serve as dummy data for testing.
+It also transforms the training and test sets and saves them as .zip files in the [`/data`](https://github.com/Z2hMedia/capstone_machine_learning/tree/master/data) directory.
+Smaller versions of the training and test sets are also saved as .zip files to serve as dummy data for testing.
 It should be noted that the preprocessing methods used here are identical to those used in the second iteration of modeling. *Note: features are not scaled because tree-based models are not sensitive to scaling.*